 Because of how your cat’s pupils respond to light, your vet will often use a bright light to test their eye function.
 If they shine a bright torch into your cat’s dilated eye and it does not constrict, they know there is an underlying problem.

-The reason cat’s eyes dilate when they play is because adrenaline is again pumping around their bodies.
+The reason cats’ eyes dilate when they play is that adrenaline is again pumping around their bodies.
 When hunting prey in the wild, cats need to be alert, fearless, and have lots of blood going to their muscles so that they can respond quickly and catch their next meal, and they rely on adrenaline for this.

-For cats, their version of playing is hunting – playing with toy mice, chasing bits of string, or pouncing on their cat kicker toy.
-Therefore, adrenaline will be pumping around their bodies as they play, making their pupils involuntarily dilate.
+For domestic cats, their version of playing is hunting – playing with toy mice, chasing bits of string, or pouncing on their cat kicker toy are all similar motions to hunting real-life prey.
+Therefore, playing has the same effect on the body as hunting.
+Adrenaline will be pumping around their bodies as they play, making their pupils involuntarily dilate.

-Although having pupils that dilate and constrict in different circumstances is a sign of good feline health, if your cat’s eyes are always dilated it can be concerning.
+Having pupils that dilate and constrict in different circumstances is a sign of good feline health.
+Yet if your cat’s eyes are always dilated it can be concerning.
 Cats’ eyes often give away a lot about how your cat is feeling and can be the first obvious symptom for many underlying conditions.

 If you notice your cat has permanently large pupils, take them to the vet as soon as possible.
 Usually, hypertension is what is causing their pupils to dilate, which is a secondary condition for several illnesses.
 Therefore, it is important your vet diagnoses the underlying problem and provides effective treatment.

 Other conditions could also be the culprit, and the majority can be managed with the correct treatment.
 The most important thing to remember is not to panic.
 Follow the advice of your vet and your cat will likely be well and back to good health in no time at all.